tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/change-coupling.rst

         h_qc[1, 0] = np.conj(h_qc[0, 1])
         return h_qc

-Next we can add the ingredient to the model's ingredients list, and overwrite the analytic gradient ingredient which is no longer correct for the new coupling.
+Next we can add the ingredient to the model's ingredients list, and overwrite the analytical gradient ingredient which is no longer correct for the new coupling.
 QC Lab will automatically differentiate the new coupling term using finite differences.